-Specification C1.13 sets out requirements for cavity barriers used for fire-protected timber.
+Specification C1.13 Cavity barriers for fire-protected timber Deemed-to-Satisfy Provisions Specification C1.13 sets out requirements for cavity barriers used for fire-protected timber.
 A cavity barrier is a barrier/enclosure provided to cavities within, around or adjacent to fire-protected timber.
 The purpose of a cavity barrier is to limit the spread of fire, smoke and hot gases to other parts of a building in the event of a fire.
 A cavity barrier is used under C1.13 to permit fire-protected timber to be used in lieu of non-combustible material.

-The requirements for cavity barriers in Specification C1.13 include but are not limited to:

-- the location of cavity barriers, i.e. junctions between fire-resisting floor/ceiling assemblies and fire-resisting walls; - minimum thickness of timber used as a barrier; - minimum thickness of insulation; and - the method to determine the FRL of the cavity barrier.
+The requirements for cavity barriers in Specification C1.13 include but are not limited to: - the location of cavity barriers, i.e. junctions between fire-resisting floor/ceiling assemblies and fire-resisting walls; - minimum thickness of timber used as a barrier; - · minimum thickness of insulation; and - the method to determine the FRL of the cavity barrier.